 The Ecumenical Trust (the Trust) is a not-for-profit organization that was formed for the purpose of receiving and managing assets on behalf of WCC, Church World Service, Inc. (CWS) and the Council to support the ecumenical ministries of these entities.
-Investments held by others consist primarily of mutual fund investments held by the Trust for the WCC, CWS and the Council.
+Investments held by others, reported in the accompanying statement of financial position consist primarily of mutual fund investments held by the Trust for the WCC, CWS and the Council.
 As member organizations of the Ecumenical Trust, these entities are related through common Board membership.